 Interest rate risk is the risk changes in interest rates will adversely affect the fair value of an investment.
 This risk is measured using effective duration.
-At the time of purchase, the effective maturity of direct investment purchases by the University in the operating portfolio cannot exceed sixty-three months.
+At the time of purchase, the effective maturity of direct investment purchases by the University in the operating portfolio cannot exceed 63 months.
+There is no explicit limit on the average maturity of fixed income securities in the endowment portfolios.
+Each fixed-income portfolio is managed to an appropriate benchmark.